PapiLer/Reforestation/README.md

-## What do vegetarian zombies eat?
-Grrrrrainnnnnssss.
+## Why do mathematicians hate the U.S.?
+Because it's indivisible.